jeremykendall/php-domain-parser/README.md

 - a `DateTimeInterface` object representing the date and time when the item will expire;

-However, the package no longer provides any implementation of such interfaces as they are more robust and battle tested implementations on packagist.
+The package does not provide any implementation of such interfaces as you can find robust and battle tested implementations on packagist.

 #### Refreshing the cached PSL and RZD data

 **THIS IS THE RECOMMENDED WAY OF USING THE LIBRARY**

-For the purpose of this example we will use:
+For the purpose of this example we will use our PSR powered solution with:

-- Guzzle as a PSR-18 implementation HTTP client;
+- Guzzle as our PSR-18 HTTP client implementation;
-- Guzzle to create a PSR-15 RequestFactory object;
+- Guzzle\Psr7 to create a PSR-15 RequestFactory object;
 - The Symfony Cache Component to use a PSR-16 cache implementation;

 You are free to use other libraries as long as they implement the required PSR interfaces.